regras/cpos_v2/README.md

 ## Running local network (minimum test)

-As a minimum test, you can run all the network's nodes in a local machine.
-The file docker-compose-local.yml contains environment variables that control various parameters for the consensus mechanism and the network.
-These values can be changed, just make sure that the value of TOTAL_STAKE corresponds to the total number of nodes in the network (replicas).
-For this article, the number of replicas of node_dishonest was kept at 0.
-The version of the file available already contains a default set of parameters for a demo run, but you can change it accordingly if you desire.
-Below is an example of some parameters you can customize through Docker Compose's environment variables:
+As a basic test, you can run all network nodes locally on a single machine.
+The docker-compose-local.yml file includes environment variables that control various parameters for both the consensus mechanism and the network configuration.
+You can modify these variables as needed, ensuring that the value of TOTAL_STAKE matches the total number of nodes (replicas) in the network.

+For the tests described in the article, the number of node_dishonest replicas was set to 0.
+The provided configuration file includes a default set of parameters for a demo run, which you can adjust to suit your needs.
+Below are examples of some customizable parameters available through Docker Compose's environment variables:
 ```
 environment:
       - BEACON_IP=beacon